mapado/SimstringBundle/README.md

 ```

 #### Link with Doctrine ORM
-SimstringBundle is (partially) compatible with Doctrine ORM (for now).
+SimstringBundle is compatible with Doctrine ORM.
 You only add a few database settings to get objects from your database.

 ```yaml